-Project PEACE (People Engaged and Advocating for Community Empowerment) is a 3-year, $1 million grant initiative funded by the U.S. Department of Justice, FY 2014 Byrne Criminal Justice Innovation Program.
+Project P.E.A.C.E.
+(People Engaged and Advocating for Community Empowerment) is a 4-year, $1 million grant initiative funded by the U.S. Department of Justice FY 2014 Byrne Criminal Justice Innovation Program.

 Project goals are to:

-The grant is administered by the Office of Management and Budget Grants Coordination Division, in collaboration with the Miami-Dade Police Department (Lead Law Enforcement Agency), Justice and Security Strategies, Inc. (Research Partner) and a Cross-Sector Partnership also known as the Task Force.
+The grant is administered by the Miami-Dade County Office of Management and Budget Grants Coordination Division in collaboration with the Miami-Dade Police Department (Lead Law Enforcement Agency), Justice & Security Strategies, Inc. (Research Partner) and a Cross-Sector Partnership and Mayor's Task Force.

 - Community Collectors Partnership Opportunity 2018